microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 ## Step 4.
 Prepare development environment

-Now it is time to set up the developerment environment: tools and packages for you to build stunning IoT applications.
+Now it is time to set up the development environment: tools and packages for you to build stunning IoT applications.

 ### A. Download latest package